Rafael Aceves y Lozano

 Rafael Aceves y Lozano (20 March 1837 – 21 February 1876) was a Spanish composer.
 He studied at the Madrid Conservatory, earning a gold medal in 1863.
 He was especially known for his sacred music compositions of which his Stabat Mater is the best known.

-Together with a colleague composer, Llanos, he composed the opera Puñal El of misericordia in 1869, with which he was again recognized with a medal.
+Together with a colleague composer, Llanos, he composed the opera El Puñal de la Misericordia in 1869, with which he was again recognized with a medal.
 He went on to compose a number of zarzuela, including La bola negra, Sensitiva (1870), a collaborative composition, El trono de Escocia, with Manuel Fernández Caballero, and El Testamento Azul with Francisco Asenjo Barbieri.
-He also wrote the opera El manco de Lepanto - Episodio histórico en un acto y en verso (1867) in homage to Miguel de Cervantes, telling the story of the writer's captivity and release in Argel.
-He also composed a parody of Cristóbal Oudrid's El molinero of Subiza entitled El carbonero of Subiza.
+He also wrote the opera El manco de Lepanto - Episodio histórico en un acto y en verso (1867) in homage to Miguel de Cervantes, telling the story of the writer's captivity and release in Algiers.
+He also composed a parody of Cristóbal Oudrid's El molinero de Subiza entitled El carbonero de Subiza.